glangsto/analyze/README.md

 ### Directories:
 * data      - Selection of data for testing plotting functions.
 Small selections of 5 days of observations are provided in the _data_ directory to allow user testing.
-* images    - Directory containing images for documenting the useage
 * events    - Directory of observations of detected events.

 These plotting programs work with spectra created using any of the GnuRadio NsfIntegrate??.grc designs.